One thing I don’t think about often but have realized is this: people with BIG anime platforms don’t talk about racism.

 The problem with “fake” racism on the internet is it all stems from America.

-America is a country where no matter WHAT your skin color or culture is, everyone is overly sensitive to racism.
+America is a country where no matter WHAT your skin colour or culture is, some people are overly sensitive to racism.
 And will outrage about things that aren’t even racist to begin with.

 This minority ruins it for everyone else in cases like this.
-And the Blackluster case from One Punch Man S2 was one of em.
+And the Blackluster case from One Punch Man S2 was one of them.

-After all – Blackluster existed before the anime even aired his episode.
+After all – Blackluster existed before the anime even aired this episode.

 What do you think about racism in the anime community?